cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

     description: 'egress for GCP storage buckets'
     ~~~

 1. Next, create a YAML manifest for a CIDR-based rule.
+This example adds egress to a self-managed Kafka cluster.

     {% include_cached copy-clipboard.html %}
     ~~~yaml